 The Cornish Banner / An Baner Kernewek is Cornwall's foremost cultural magazine.
-Now in its 39th Year and having reached No. 153 it is the land's longest running serious quarterly.
+Now in its 39th Year and having reached No. 154 it is the land's longest running serious quarterly.
 As well as providing up-to-date commentary on the current world scene the magazine deals with contemporary events in Cornwall and has articles on its history, culture and the arts by the land's leading writers.
 An interesting feature looks at the history of islands and regions in other parts, putting the Cornish experience in perspective.
-Having completed in past issues a series on Cornish people in the 20th century - which is currently being published as a book - the editor now has articles on the Cornish magnate, Sir Francis Basset/Lord de Dunstanville (1757-1835).
+Having completed in past issues a series on Cornish people in the 20th century - which is currently being published as a book - the editor now has articles on the Cornish magnate, Sir Francis Basset/Lord de Dunstanville (1757-1835) and his contemporaries.
 Dygemysker's "Cornish Notes", consisting of extracts from the previous three months issues of the daily Western Morning News, provide local readers and those overseas with an invaluable record of their native land.
 "Cornish Gleanings" by Tom Tucker, contributions by talented poets, book reviews and shorter pieces complete the pages of Cornwall's most distinguished journal which is well supported by local advertisers

 Annual post subscription - inland £15.00, Continent £20.00, airmail £25.00.